thaqiif/UnoCardGame/README.md

 # UNO Card

 Uno card is a simple game developed to play between you against the computer.
-The algorithm comes from how we play the game, the way we choose the card by either its color, number or the wild card.
+The algorithm comes from how we play the game; the way we choose the card by either its color, number or the wild card.

 The game developed using web-languages programming which are HTML, CSS and JavaScript.
 When I develop this game, I arrange by priority on how computer choosing cards when it comes to computer's turn.
 The priorities as follow: